The Restructuring Review: Canada

 The supervising judge approved Bluberi's third-party litigation agreement as interim financing pursuant to Section 11.2 of the CCAA, but refused to allow Callidus to vote with unsecured creditors because it was acting with an 'improper purpose'.
 The Quebec Court of Appeal reversed the supervising judge's decision.

 The Supreme Court agreed with the supervising judge that Callidus should not be permitted to vote with the unsecured creditors' class.
-The court reaffirmed that Section 11 of the CCAA granted a supervising judge broad discretion to 'make any order that it considers appropriate in the circumstances'.
+The Court reaffirmed that Section 11 of the CCAA granted a supervising judge broad discretion to 'make any order that it considers appropriate in the circumstances'.
 However, certain 'baseline considerations' must be met: the applicant must demonstrate that the order sought is appropriate in the circumstances, and that the applicant has been acting in good faith and with due diligence.
-Notably, as discussed below, the requirement of good faith conduct was recently codified as Section 18.6 of the CCAA.
+Notably, the requirement of good faith conduct was recently codified as Section 18.6 of the CCAA.

 Under the CCAA, there is no bar to creditors voting in their own interest.
 However, the court held that in this case the 'inescapable inference' was that Callidus had attempted to strategically 'circumvent the creditor democracy the CCAA protects'.
 The court concluded that the supervising judge rightfully barred Callidus from voting for the second proposal as an unsecured creditor because it was acting for an improper purpose.
 The court found that an improper purpose was any purpose collateral to the purpose of insolvency legislation, which in this case was Callidus' attempt to manipulate the creditors' vote to ensure that its second plan would succeed where its first plan had failed.